drabarlow/bioinformatics_bootcamp/index.md

 --- &twocol

-## Bash
+## Terminal emulators and Bash

 *** =left

-- a shell allows users to access OS tools
+- a shell allows users to execute OS tools
+- Accessed using a terminal
-- Unix came with the Bourne shell (`sh`), developed by Steven Bourne in 1979
+- Unix terminal came with the Bourne shell (`sh`), developed by Steven Bourne in 1979
 - In 1979 Brian Fox in improved version: the Bourne again shell (`bash`)
 - Most Unix-like OS use `bash` or something like it
-  - execute standard OS functions
+  - execute standard OS functions and installed programs
   - access filesystem
-  - execute installed programs
   - supports bash scripts
   - pipes, auto-completion, loops, wildcards, etc.

 *** =right

 <img src="./assets/img/Gnu-bash-logo.svg.png" width="90%" style="display: block; margin: auto;" />